gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 * Once a project has been created with mirroring to Git Fusion, changing the settings in `/etc/gitswarm/gitswarm.rb` does not update the mirroring settings for the project (or any other project).
-This can result in problems that prevent using the project in any way.
+This can result in problems that prevent pushing new changes to the project.
   Unfortunately, the solution is to delete the project, correct the settings in `gitswarm.rb`, and then re-create the project.